 Company consolidation processes are a frequent challenge that we face with Microsoft Dynamics 365 Finance and Operations implementations.
 Some companies have different subsidiary companies in Latin America, for this reason we need to create not only separate entities, but also separate charts of accounts (COA).

 In this article I will focus on the Online Company Consolidation capability in Microsoft Dynamics 365 Finance and Operations and how to efficiently implement it.

-Then we click on New and Mark the company as:
+Then click on New and mark the company as:

 – Use for financial consolidation process.